mitesh-vasa/Automobile_dataset/README.md

 # Automobile_dataset
-It is a ML Linear regression model with Ridge and Lasso regularisation
+It is a ML Linear regression model with EDA and Ridge and Lasso regularisation